cakebaker/lessnoise/Readme.md

 * You can install lessnoise via the Firefox Add-ons site: [https://addons.mozilla.org/en-US/firefox/addon/lessnoise/](https://addons.mozilla.org/en-US/firefox/addon/lessnoise/).

+## Configuration

+In the preferences you can specify which elements ("Who to follow", trends, and sidebar footer) of Twitter's web UI are shown.
+By default, all elements are hidden.

 ## Filters

 Lessnoise currently provides six ways to filter out unwanted tweets: